-In Cyprus, the government has been supporting cultural activities and artists through program "CULTURE" the (2015-2020),already finalized, "CULTURE II" Program (2021-2025), still on-going with several schemes in different art fields such as dance, cinema These theatre, etc. programs are separate and autonomous of the state policy development in the field of culture, which is formed around its axis activity of the Cultural Services as a sponsor.
+In Cyprus, the government has been supporting cultural activities and artists through the program "CULTURE" (2015-2020),already finalized.
+"CULTURE II" Program (2021-2025), still on-going with several schemes in different art fields such as dance, theatre, cinema etc. These two programs are separate and autonomous pillars of the state policy for development in the field of culture, which is formed around its axis activity of the Cultural Services as a sponsor.

 There are other programs, such as the 'Support for Participation in Artist Hosting Programs Abroad', funding individuals or single actions on arts and culture (e.g., movies, theatre, dance).

 Youth entrepreneurship is supported by the government's funding program "Thalia" (2021-2027), that aims at the promotion of the creation of new, sustainable, dynamic, evolving and competitive businesses focusing on youth.
 Unfortunately, there are no programs directly targeting cultural enterprises.
 Creative Europe Desk in Cyprus aims at providing information and promote the opportunities arising under the Creative Europe Programme.

 As concerning the youth educators' approach in Cyprus, there are no national guidelines.
 However, there are private institutions, such IDEA, non-profit organization, that offers training to start-up businesses in various sectors, including the cultural sector.
-Some of the general subjects that IDEA touches upon are: 'Change culture: Entrepreneurship innovation', and 'Culture of "giving back to the society", 'Company extroversion' and 'Company Digital Transformation'.
+Some of the general subjects that IDEA touches upon are: 'Change culture: Entrepreneurship and innovation', 'Culture of "giving back to the society", 'Company extroversion' and 'Company Digital Transformation'.

-Another opportunity Cypriot for entrepreneurs is the Cyprus Entrepreneurship Competition (CyEC), which is a transformative journey for early-stage entrepreneurs.
-Therefore, the training approach is mostly focused on entrepreneurship as a general discipline rather than different kinds of entrepreneurship.
+Another opportunity for Cypriot the Cyprus entrepreneurs is Entrepreneurship Competition (CyEC), which is a transformative journey for early-stage entrepreneurs.
+Therefore, the training approach is mostly focused on entrepreneurship as a general discipline rather than different kinds entrepreneurship.